Badlands National Park: Current issues and challenges

-Badlands National Park has been impacted by the rise of oil and gas pipelines/drilling, the debate over Native American land rights, fossil loss due to criminal activity, and climate change.
+Badlands National Park has been impacted by the rise of oil and gas pipelines and drilling, the debate over Native American land rights, fossil loss due to criminal activity, and climate change.

 Oil pipelines/drilling

-The Badlands National Park faces growing encroachment from oil and gas companies hoping to transport fossil fuels throughout regions of South Dakota.
+Badlands National Park faces growing encroachment from oil and gas companies hoping to transport fossil fuels throughout regions of South Dakota.
 Pipelines are associated with environmental risks; breaches and or breaks in the system have the potential to negatively impact the quality of life for surrounding ecosystems and wildlife.
-Additionally, the Badlands is quickly being surrounded by drilling and fracking projects.

-Challenges to land rights
+Land rights claims

 The Badlands National Park also faces debate over the federal claims to the land once inhabited by the Oglala Lakota Sioux tribe.
 Supporters of Oglala Sioux reparations argue against the U.S. government's seizure and management over sacred Native American land.
-The Badlands National Park began taking steps to reserve part of the park's southern unit for management by the tribe's members, creating jobs and returning ownership to those re-located out during America's Manifest Destiny, however this creation of the “Tribal National Park” has yet to come to pass.
+The Badlands National Park began taking steps to reserve part of the park's southern unit for management by the tribe's members, creating jobs and returning ownership to those re-located out during America's Manifest Destiny, however this creation of the "Tribal National Park" has yet to come to pass.

 Fossil depletion

 The Badlands National Park was first established as a national monument in order to protect the abundance of fossils within the land's natural stone structures.
-Since the park's founding, visitors and fossil poachers/hunters have been looting the park's fossils to keep for sentimental and scientific value or to sell for profit.
+Since the park's founding, visitors and fossil poachers have been looting the park's fossils to keep for sentimental and scientific value or to sell for profit.